JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 (GET) The return value is one or more values from the [TEXTMODE](https://learn.microsoft.com/en-us/windows/win32/api/richedit/ne-richedit-textmode) enumeration type.
 The values indicate the current text mode and undo level of the control.

 (SET) If the message succeeds, the result code is zero.
 If the message fails, the result code is a nonzero value.
-Call **GetLastResult** to get the result code.

 #### Remarks